peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public byte[] EncodeToBytes​(CBOREncodeOptions options) Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows: <code>EncodeToBytes(new CBOREncodeOptions(false, false, true))</code>.
+For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call this method as
+ follows: <code>EncodeToBytes(new
+  CBOREncodeOptions("ctap2canonical=true"))</code>.

 **Parameters:**